 TEAMS Employment and DROP

-Employees who join the Deferred Retirement Option Program (DROP) have the option to cash out vacation leave when joining DROP up to the pay plan’s maximum allowable hours—200 hours for TEAMS, USPS, and Executive Service employees.
+Employees who join the Deferred Retirement Option Program (DROP) have the option to cash out vacation leave within 30 days of joining DROP up to the pay plan’s maximum allowable hours—200 hours for TEAMS, USPS, and Executive Service employees.
 Upon retirement from DROP, the employee is only eligible to cash out the remaining of the maximum allowable hours less the number of hours that were cashed out when the employee enrolled into DROP.
 The maximum allowable hours is based on the pay plan in which the employee was in when enrolled into DROP.